SuzeShardlow/skedaddle/README.md

 ## Future Developments

-I would still love to bring other providers' information into this app so that users (especially in South London!!!) can plan their actual journey from end to end.
+I would still love to bring other providers' information into this app so that users (especially in South London!!!) can plan their actual journey, across all modes of transport, from end to end.

 I would also love to bring in fare information to help people find the cheapest way of making their journey, as well as the quickest way.